briqr/briqr.github.io/_pages/about.md

 Research Internships:
 ======
-In 2019-2020 I joined the Human Body Tracking team at Facebook Reality Labs in Sausalito, CA for six months, and worked on differentiable rendering and optical flow.
+In August 2019, I joined the Human Body Tracking team at Facebook Reality Labs as a research intnern for six months.
+During this time, I worked on differentiable rendering and optical flow.